IDMNYU/dynamicwebappsfall18/04_Sept13_Class4/jsreviewpt2.md

 }

 var name = new Person("Sarah Dahnke");
-console.log(name.getFullName()); //returns the string from our getFullname function: "Sarah Rose Dahnke"
+console.log(name.getFullName()); //returns the string from our getFullname function: "Sarah Dahnke"
 ```

 ## Scope